IEEE VR 2018: the 25th IEEE Conference on Virtual Reality and 3D User Interfaces

 Ph.D. students, which have only recently started their studies, should focus their discussion on research interests, research questions, and any ideas that they have for narrowing down their dissertation topic.
 More advanced Ph.D. students should discuss their dissertation topic in more depth which may include but is not limited to: data collected, results, shortfalls, proposed next steps, etc. Ph.D. students closer to graduation should discuss their dissertation topic in depth and proposed research for their career which may include but is not limited to focused research interests, proposed work they would include in a research statement, etc.

-All submissions will be acknowledged by email; submissions received after the deadline will not be considered
+Submissions received after the deadline will not be considered

 All submissions to the DC will undergo a thorough reviewing process with the goal to providing constructive feedback.
 The best suited submissions will be selected for presentation both at the DC and at the poster session.
 Submissions will be chosen with an emphasis on diversity of topics, participants, approaches, and institutions.
 Please contact the program chairs if any assistance is needed in preparing an application.

 The best presentation at the DC will be honored with the prestigious DC Award.
 The award will be handed over during the IEEE VR 2018 Award Ceremony on March 22nd, 2018.